 Talk about paintin’ a pretty picture, Cadence thought as Atienna read the article in the newspaper.
 Not givin’ credit where credit is due.

 The traitorous peacekeeper involved in the assassination attempt and Leona’s capture, the ELPIS Department elaborated, went by the name of Izsak Wtorek.
 A Taurusian who had served in Ophiuchus since its founding.
 Izsak was believed to have been under the influence of a Manipulator Conductor and was currently undergoing treatment in Ophiuchus through the Medical Department and the Psychological Evaluations Department.

 Jericho and Talib’s names were mentioned only briefly at the end of the article.
 When pressed by Cadence, Jericho informed the group that he felt neither pleasure nor displeasure at this.

 Shortly after the article was published, Talib invited Jericho to a party to celebrate a successful case closed and led Jericho into an office at the very back of the Serpens Establishment.

 Within the office, Gabrielle sat at a desk with Alice Kingsley at her right and the pink-haired Ferris at her left.
-On a couch in the room sat three men and two women.
+On a couch in the room sat two men and two women.
 All assessed Jericho with differing expressions upon his entrance.